shader-slang/spec/proposals/041-ray-tracing-api.md

 The host may bind `intersectionA` into the hit group reached by the trace call.
 If Slang emits no Metal tags, or emits tags inferred from the wrong trace site, the generated Metal code can fail at pipeline build.
 The old source shape has no type-level relationship that lets Slang determine which trace call can reach which AnyHit or Intersection shader.
+Figure 3 shows this information flow problem.

+<a id="fig-tag-list-reachability"></a>
 ![Metal tag-list reachability problem for Slang AnyHit and Intersection lowering](figures/041-ray-tracing-api/tag-list-reachability.svg)

+*Figure 3.
+Metal tag-list reachability problem: native Metal can validate explicit tags at pipeline build time, but Slang must synthesize those tags before host binding data reveals which AnyHit or Intersection entries are reachable.*

 ### 1.3 Reserved Challenges